moonyuet/Double_Exposure_Nuke/README.md

 Double Exposures are commonly seen in Poster Design and Opening Credits for True Detective franchise.

-For more information, please visit: https://www.kaylaman.com/double-exposure-plugin-in-nuke.html
+For the documentation, please visit: https://www.kaylaman.com/double-exposure-plugin-in-nuke.html

 # Temporarily Installation
 After cloning this repo, go to **init.py** to change your path to where you saved the clone repo.
 And execute the **init.py** script in the Nuke's script editor.